Contact-rich SE(3)-Equivariant Robot Manipulation Task Learning via Geometric Impedance Control: Preliminaries

 For the PiH task, we assumed that the final desired configuration $g_d$ is given and is time-invariant, i.e., $\dot{g}_d(t) = 0$.
 Thus, the controller law \eqref{eq:control_law} is modified as

 which can be interpreted as a PD control together with gravity compensation.
 For more details on the GIC, such as derivation and stability properties, we refer to \cite{seo2023geometric} and its references \cite{lee2010geometric, bullo1999tracking}.
+Here, we define a geometrically consistent error vector (GCEV) $\eg$, which will be utilized in the learning impedance gains later in this paper.
+The GCEV $\eg(g,g_d)$ is defined as follows: